-Cabbagetown and its surrounding area and context is well-illustrated and discussed in Cabbagetown Remembered. documented through the efforts of the local Cabbagetown Preservation Association and their publication Touring Old Cabbagetown.
+Cabbagetown and its surrounding area and context is well-illustrated and discussed in Cabbagetown Remembered. and documented through the efforts of the local Cabbagetown Preservation Association and their publication Touring Old Cabbagetown.
 Research of the area has been undertaken by the Association's volunteers, who have completed an inventory of all of the buildings in the other three Districts as well as this one.
-The volunteer group researched the dates of building construction and the ownership of the properties, contributing to comprehensive documented supporting and providing evidence of the significance of the area.
+The volunteer group researched the dates of building construction and the ownership of the properties, contributing to a comprehensive documented record supporting and providing evidence of the significance of the area.
 As in the case of the other three Districts, the Association's inventory includes a photograph of each structure and a survey of trees on private property.
-The inventory is the principal which resource from the collective significance of the Districts has been developed.
+The inventory is the principal from which resource the collective significance of the Districts has been developed.